Chewhern/PriSecFileStorageClientApplication/Releases/README.md

 ### For versions starting from 0.0.5 and after 0.0.5
-Try to run the application's exe, if you can't run the application's exe, proceed with the instructions below and don't run the setup.exe
+Try to run the application's exe, if you can't run the application's exe, proceed with the instructions below

-If you can't open the setup in this folder, then go to this link and install the required components. https://dotnet.microsoft.com/download/dotnet/5.0
+Go to this link and install the required components. https://dotnet.microsoft.com/download/dotnet/5.0

 You will need to download 5.0.9 or 5.0.10 **".Net Desktop Runtime"** and install them.\